 Exploiting this variation the EITC filing rate does not change, but the composition shifts towards households filing with self-employment income (see Appendix Table A16).
-When focusing on non-urban centers, there is a similar, significant increase in EITC filing with self-employment, but there is no change in EITC filing without self-employment, suggesting a potential extensive margin increase in the EITC claiming rate.
+Because the interstate highway system was developed to connect population centers, the exclusion restriction might not hold for counties in metropolitan centers which were intentionally linked due to similar populations, preferences, or industry compositions.
+If I exclude central metropolitan counties, and focus on the counties between the urban centers that were inadvertently linked by the highways there is a similar, significant increase in EITC filing with self-employment, but there is no change in EITC filing without self-employment, suggesting a potential extensive margin increase in the EITC claiming rate.